mahdikhashan/argo-mlops-pipeline-kubeflow-mlflow/README.md

 #### Description

-An MLOps pipeline using cloud native project Kubeflow to train and register models to MLFlow.
-Using GitOps, ArgoCD, to deploy Custom Kubeflow Helm Chart to the Kubernetes cluster on Digital Ocean.
+An MLOps pipeline leveraging the cloud-native Kubeflow project for model training and registration with MLflow.
+GitOps practices are implemented using ArgoCD to deploy a custom Kubeflow Helm chart to a Kubernetes cluster on DigitalOcean.

 #### Argo Apps